Casa Rosada © Andrzej OtrÄ™bski

-The building began life as a fort in 1594, and was turned into a castle-like centre for colonial government in 1713.
-Additions and changes were made to the building until 1857, when the building was demolished and the Casa Rosada we know today was build.
-However, it wasn't always pink.
+The building began as a fort in 1594, and was turned into a castle-like centre for colonial government in 1713.
+Additions and changes were made to the building until 1857, when it was demolished and the Casa Rosada we know today was built.
 The Italian style building, fronted with palm trees and fountains, was painted pink when it was converted from a Customs and Post Office building into the presidential palace.
 President Sarmiento decided to appease opposing political parties by merging red and white into a pink colour scheme for the palace.

 Address: Hipolito Yrigoyen 219, Plaza de Mayo